d-plaindoux/tyasta/README.md

 that such case never occurs!

 In order to solve this problem we should observe how the type checker works.
 Each `Bound` term is replaced by a `Free (Local i)`.
-Based on this we can define a function defining when a term is closed or not using the same technic e.g the substitution in order to eliminate such `Bound` terms.
+Based on this we can define a function deciding if a given term is closed or not using the same technic e.g the substitution in order to eliminate such `Bound` terms.

 ```f*